pablob2002/immigration-avdm/README.md

 ### Ale directory
 There are two jupyter notebooks in this directory:

-- *0_reformat_data.ipynb*, which is required to run most of the codes in this repository and was explained in section **Data translation**.
+- *0_reformat_data.ipynb*, which is required to run most of the codes in this repository and was explained in section **Uncode and reformat data**.
 - *1_density_and_diversity.ipynb*, a code to generate several plots that give an overview of the immigration situation in Barcelona, which acts as a motivation for our project while giving rise to some initial results.